Sr-11/Sr-11.github.io/_pages/about.md

 nav_order: 1
 ---

 I am a first-year PhD student at Stanford University.
 Prior to this, I obtained my B.S. in Mathematics and Physics at MIT.
-My research interests focus on AI and Machine Learning.
+My research interests lie in AI & ML.
 <br />

 ### Selected Awards